This circuit is like a bouncer for electricity.

 Formulas:

-Below are some relevant formulas for to regulate a DC input voltage to a fixed output voltage.
+Below are some basic formulas to regulate a DC input voltage to a fixed output voltage.

-The base resistor (Rb) regulates the transistors current flow and biases it, the formula below can be used to determine its value:
+The base resistor (Rb) regulates the transistors current flow and biases it the formula below is used to calculate its value:

 Rb = (Vin – Vz) / Ib